Skip to content

 Can an occupational therapist diagnose ADHD?

-No, occupational therapists cannot diagnose ADHD—this requires assessment by a medical professional or psychologist.
-However, OTs at Active Eight can identify how sensory and motor difficulties may be affecting your child's attention and participation, and provide strategies to support better focus and self-regulation in daily activities.
+No, occupational therapists cannot diagnose ADHD—only medical professionals can do this.
+However, OTs at Active Eight can assess sensory processing difficulties and motor skills that often accompany attention challenges, and provide targeted interventions to support regulation and focus.

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →